beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/quickstart.md

 <!-- @todo - update soon with expanded information on app creation -->

-This will spin up your new project repository under `github.com/{your GH username}/begin-functions-app`, populate it with a fully functional Hello World app, and associate it with Begin.
+This will spin up your new project repository under `github.com/{your GH username}/{your app name}`, populate it with a fully functional Hello World app, and associate it with Begin.

 > Since not all GitHub users have paid accounts with private repos, by default your new app is set up as a public GitHub repo.
 If you can and want to, feel free to make your Begin app repo private!